docknetwork/crypto/saver/README.md

 - using [Groth16](src/saver_groth16.rs)
 - as well as [LegoGroth16](src/saver_legogroth16.rs).

+The basic idea of the verifiable encryption construction is to split the message to be encrypted (a field element) into small chunks of say `b` bits and encrypt each chunk in an exponent variant of Elgamal encryption.
+For decryption, discrete log problem in the extension field (`F_{q^k}`) is solved with brute force where the discrete log is of at most `b` bits so `2^b - 1` iterations.
+The SNARK (Groth16) is used for prove that each chunk of at most `b` bits, thus a range proof.

 The encryption outputs a commitment in addition to the ciphertext.
 For an encryption of message `m`, the commitment `phi` is of the following form:

 ```